 Some people responded more extremely to carbs, others were not good on wheat, milk or another food.
 None of this is really surprising.

 One of the fundamental principles of ‘optimum nutrition’ is biochemical individuality, namely that we are all unique.
-Even if we were not we would become so depending on the ‘wobbles’ in each of the six fundamental processes of the body – digestion, glycation, methylation, oxidation and hydration.
+Even if we were not we would become so depending on the ‘wobbles’ in each of the six fundamental processes of the body – digestion, glycation, Methylation is what occurs when the body takes one substance and turns it into another, so that it can be detoxified and excreted from the…, oxidation and hydration.

-For example, if you have insulin resistance and I do not, you’ll get a much bigger blood sugar spike after a carb meal.
+For example, if you have Insulin is a hormone made by the pancreas.
+It is responsible for making the body’s cells absorb glucose (sugar) from the blood…. resistance and I do not, you’ll get a much bigger blood sugar spike after a carb meal.

 If you are food intolerant to wheat, milk or tomatoes you are not going to lose weight on these foods.